ErfanDL/ATTiny-PushButton-ON-OFF-Controller/README.md

 Ultra-Low Power Single push button ON/OFF controller based on ATTiny13/13A/25/45/85 for other MicroController and circuits applicaiton.

 - **Ultra-Low Power 000.2uA (200nA)**
 - **Supported uControllers: ATTiny13/13A/25/45/85**
 - **Single push button ON/OFF**

+# Chip SETUP

+- **Use ATTinyCore for ATTiny25/45/85**: https://github.com/SpenceKonde/ATTinyCore
+- **Use MicroCore for ATTiny13/13A**: https://github.com/MCUdude/MicroCore

 # Wiring and circuit